I still remember the look on Monty’s face – all those years of danger and punishment and now he was soft and happy and she was filled with joy.

 Here’s the thing.
 Can YOU do that?

-I don’t know if you can do it THAT fast, because it will depend on what’s happened in the past and your commitment to doing it differently from now on and the amount of support you get – but I DO know that that YOU CAN DO IT TOO.
+I don’t know if you can do it THAT fast, because each of us have arrived at this point in time in many different ways, with many different things in our background.
+What I DO know is that if you commit to doing it differently from now on and get support, that YOU CAN DO IT TOO.

-If you haven’t been here on our website before, there’s another excellent article on biting horses here.
+If you haven’t been here on our website before and a biting horse is a problem for you, there’s another excellent article on biting horses here.